Security and safety features new to Windows Vista: Cryptography

 Windows Vista features an update to the crypto API known as Cryptography API: Next Generation (CNG).
 The CNG API is a user mode and kernel mode API that includes support for elliptic curve cryptography (ECC) and a number of newer algorithms that are part of the National Security Agency (NSA) Suite B. It is extensible, featuring support for plugging in custom cryptographic APIs into the CNG runtime.
 It also integrates with the smart card subsystem by including a Base CSP module which implements all the standard backend cryptographic functions that developers and smart card manufacturers need, so that they do not have to write complex CSPs.
 The Microsoft certificate authority can issue ECC certificates and the certificate client can enroll and validate ECC and SHA-2 based certificates.

 Revocation improvements include native support for the Online Certificate Status Protocol (OCSP) providing real-time certificate validity checking, CRL prefetching and CAPI2 Diagnostics.
 Certificate enrollment is wizard-based, allows users to input data during enrollment and provides clear information on failed enrollments and expired certificates.
 CertEnroll, a new COM-based enrollment API replaces the XEnroll library for flexible programmability.
 Credential roaming capabilities replicate Active Directory key pairs, certificates and credentials stored in Stored user names and passwords within the network.

-Metadata removal

-The Remove Properties and Personal Information feature allows users to remove metadata from files before sharing them to protect their privacy.
-It supports a small number of file formats and the removal of a limited number of properties.
-However, it's possible for software developer to develop extension for this feature, to make it support additional file formats and properties.
-It has been criticized for its very limited support of file formats and metadata elements and for having a misleading user interface.